shahsuvarli/news-app/README.md

 3. Open your browser and navigate to `http://localhost:5173` to view the application running within the Docker container.

-## Usage

-- Open your browser and navigate to `http://localhost:5173` to view the application.

 ## Credits

 - This application utilizes the APIs provided by NewsAPI, The Guardian, and The New York Times to fetch news content.